 - Call people by names, because there’s nothing that says maturity like using a taunt from second grade or a word that trips a profanity filter.

 - Discuss as many controversial topics as you like, and don’t expect hard feelings.
 Because if people become defensive, their skins are too thin for them to be online in the first place.
 So have at them.

 - Never stop, and never surrender, and never ignore anyone.
 All comers deserve your pearls of wisdom, 24/7!
 Therefore, even months later, when the other person has clearly gone off to do something else, go back and pick at that scab some more.

-I hope you let me know if you’re going to do any of these, so that I can find a way to cross the street and walk in the other direction when I see you online.
+I hope you let me know if you’re going to do any of these.
+So I can find a way to cross the street and walk in the other direction when I see you online.
 ‘Course, that probably just makes me an idiot.